-The Appointeeship service we provide protects Service Users from financial abuse, claims Welfare Benefit entitlements, negotiates with Creditors and supports Service Users with how to spend their money in their best interests.
-It is completely independent and provides everyday money management whilst providing a support system for others involved in their care.
-We are not part of any organisation, such as a local authority or care authority, so there are no conflicts of interest and we are able to act as an independent Appointee.
-We aspire to provide and deliver a proactive service that supports those unable to manage their finances for whatever reason.
+It is completely independent and provides everyday money management for Adult Clients’ needs and their support network.
+We are not part of any organisation such as a Local Authority or Care Authority, so there are no conflicts of interest and we act as an independent Appointee.
+We aspire to deliver a proactive service that evolves over time to benefit the Adult and their Circles of Care.

-We act on behalf of many different Service Users, including Adults with learning disabilities, Adults with mental health support needs and older Adults.
+We act on behalf of many different Adults, including those with Learning Disabilities, Mental Health support needs and older Adults.

-As an Appointee, our role is to receive and monitor our Service Users’ benefit payment(s) and provide financial Advocacy.
-From the benefits money received, we will then budget and liaise with Creditors to pay bills to include care contributions, rent, energy bills, water bills, telephone bills or day centre fees.
-We also provide access to the Service User's money for Carers for food, clothes, spends and many other outgoings.
-We provide a secure, friendly and professional environment and deliver a bespoke service tailored to each Service User that operates within the clear legal Appointee framework.
+We manage and monitor Adults’ Welfare Benefit(s) and state pension payment(s) and provide financial Advocacy on their behalf.
+From the sums managed, we budget and liaise with Creditors to pay bills including care contributions, rent, energy bills, water bills, telephone bills or day centre fees to name a few.
+We also provide managed access to the Adults’ money for Carers for food, clothes, spends and other outgoings.
+We provide an assessed, secure, friendly and professional service and deliver a tailored package for each Adult which operates within the clear legal Appointee framework.

-Our founder, a Solicitor (now non-practising to setup the Finance Care Service), is the hub of contact between the Service User and their wider care team.
-We liaise with a number of people and Organisations such as care support staff, family members, local authority safeguarding teams, utility companies and the various DWP benefits departments on behalf of each of our Service Users.
+We liaise with a number of people and Organisations such as social workers, care support staff, family members, local authority safeguarding teams, utility companies and the various DWP benefits departments and Pension Service on behalf of each Adult we help.

-1. Act as liaison and point of contact for finances, including creditors;
+1. Acts as liaison and point of contact for finances, including creditors;

-2. Collect benefits and manage monies in best interests;
+2. Collects benefits and manage monies in best interests;

 i.
 This can include paying care bills and household bills;